 scale.
 Because I cannot possibly keep meaningful communication with that many people, this project will

-have to have the assistance of a number of regional coordinators who will be able to answer questions and serve as an
+have to have the assistance of a number of super helpers who will be able to answer questions and serve as an

-immediate point of contact for volunteers from their area during the sort.
-If you would like to be one such coordinator, please
+immediate point of contact for volunteers during the sort.
+If you would like to be one such super helper, please

 let me know.

 For years now we have known that there are two different date sizes for a number of different issues of cents,

 but because the Mint did not keep mintage figures by date size, we have always published "incl. above" as the